1.Realizing this is the career for me

 My awesome internship at Skylight

 Hello!
-My name is Patrick Wilson (pictured opposite second from left), from Ohio University, and I’ve just spent an amazing summer as a financial planning intern at Skylight Financial Group.
+My name is Patrick Wilson, from Ohio University, and I’ve just spent an amazing summer as a financial planning intern at Skylight Financial Group.
 Probably like most students, I started my internship a little bit uncertain of what to expect but feeling optimistic.
-Now as I reflect on the 12 week program (which completely flew in, by the way), I know it was the perfect internship for me where I made great friends, met amazingly talented and friendly people and discovered the direction I want my life to take.
+Now as I reflect on the 12-week program (which completely flew in, by the way), I know it was the perfect internship for me where I made great friends, met amazingly talented and friendly people and discovered the direction I want my life to take.
 It’s been a fantastic experience and I’ve shared with you below what has particularly made it so special.

 # 1.Realizing this is the career for me

 I wanted to intern at Skylight as they offered a specific internship based on financial planning.
 I fancied the idea of being a financial planner but wasn’t 100% sure if I was suited to this career and so the internship seemed like the perfect practice run for me.
 Over the 12 weeks as I got real-life, hands-on experience it became clearer to me that this is what I want to do.
 I realized how important it is for me to pursue a career where I’ll get to help people in an important way.
 I also got to help the amazing Sara Canterbury, my mentor and senior planner, prepare applications, proposals and problem—solve for clients, along with shadowing at meetings.